 Our goal is to make rehabilitation as easy as possible.

-Please note, during these strange times affected by COVID/19, we have introduced additional measures for your and our safety.
+Please note, during these unprecedented times affected by COVID-19, we have introduced additional measures for your and our safety.
 Please find more information here.

 - We come to you.
 Fully equipped, we have everything we need to get you going on your rehabilitation as quickly as possible.

 - Initial Assessment of your injury and situation.
-We will then develop the most appropriate rehabilitation plan for you and get on with your first treatment.
+We will then develop the most appropriate treatment plan for you and get on with your first treatment.

 - Follow Up Treatment as necessary, tailored to your individual needs.
 You will also be given exercises to complete outside of these sessions, designed to be easy to integrate into your everyday lifestyle and these will significantly enhance the recovery process.

 As any good physiotherapist will tell you – you are an integral part of the recovery process.
 At PhysioT, we work with you to facilitate the best possible outcome for you.